Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Nonparametric empirical Bayes procedure

 One challenge that arises in constructing such an estimate $\hat{\pi}(\theta)$ is that it must adapt to the data, yet still ensure valid post-selection sets.
 As implied by Proposition 7 from \cite{YuHoff}, in order to retain nominal coverage of the procedure, the spending function---and therefore the estimate of the prior---cannot depend on the same data that we use to construct confidence sets.
 Otherwise, there is the potential for selection bias to be re-introduced via the mechanism of an overly optimistic prior.
 As an example, consider the data-dependent prior that concentrates all its probability mass on the observed value of $y$: $\pi(\theta_i) = \delta_{y_i}$.
 It is easy to show that, if we use our procedure to construct the optimal spending function under such an aggressively data-dependent prior, the resulting confidence sets will not retain nominal coverage.

 To avoid a more subtle version of this pitfall, in practice we use a $K$-fold data-splitting approach, whereby the data are split into $K$ non-overlapping subsets $y_1,\ldots,y_K$.
-To construct confidence sets for the data points in fold 1, we first use the data in folds 2 through K to form an estimate of the prior $\hat{\pi}(\theta)$.
+To construct confidence sets for the data points in fold 1, we first use the data in folds 2 through $K$ to form an estimate of the prior $\hat{\pi}(\theta)$.
 This gives us an estimate of the optimal spending function $\hat{w}(\theta)$, which we use to construct Bayes-optimal saFAB confidence sets for the data points in fold 1.
+Note that the data in the other folds are used only to estimate the spending function, but the actual confidence interval for a single $\theta_i$ is constructed using this spending function and only the single observation $y_i$.
 We then repeat this process for each fold, always holding out the data from that fold when we estimate the prior.
 This ensures that the independence condition from Proposition 7 of \cite{YuHoff} is met.
 To actually form the estimate $\hat{\pi}(\theta)$, we use the method of predictive recursion from \cite{Newton02ona}.
 We provide details of this approach in Algorithm~\ref{al:pr} of Appendix~\ref{sec:predictive-recursion}.